Test Id : LYMPV

 Testing of CSF by PCR in patients with suspected Lyme neuroborreliosis should be requested only on patients with positive B burgdorferi antibody in serum confirmed by Western blot assay (LYWB / Lyme Disease Antibody, Immunoblot, Serum) and with abnormal CSF findings (elevated protein and WBC >10 cells/high-power field).

-Concurrent infections with multiple tick-borne pathogens, including Ehrlichia muris eauclairensis, Anaplasma phagocytophilum, Babesia microti, and Borrelia miyamotoi (a relapsing fever Borrelia) have been reported in United States, and consideration should be given to testing for other pathogens, if clinically indicated.
+Concurrent infections with multiple tick-borne pathogens, including Ehrlichia muris eauclairensis, Anaplasma phagocytophilum, Babesia microti, and Borrelia miyamotoi (a relapsing fever Borrelia) have been reported in the United States, and consideration should be given to testing for other pathogens, if clinically indicated.

 This assay detects most members of the Borrelia burgdorferi sensu lato (Bbsl) complex, including Borrelia andersonii, Borrelia americana, and Borrelia bissettii, which have been rarely detected in humans.
 Detection of DNA from these organisms would be reported as an atypical result and prompt additional laboratory testing to further identify the DNA present.
 The sensitivity of this assay for detecting these organisms has not been determined.